-To modify a claim that was originally submitted on paper or via EDI submission and paid or denied, providers must submit a corrected paper claim.
-CCA does not accept corrected claims electronically.
+To modify a claim that was originally submitted on paper or via EDI submission and paid or denied, providers must submit a corrected claim either via paper or 837 submission.
+If the corrected claim requires the inclusion of additional information, invoice, prescription, etc. the submission must be manual.

-How to submit a Corrected Claim
+How to submit a Paper Corrected Claim